Troubleshooting: Control 1.1 - Restrict Agent Publishing by Authorization

 Chain of Custody

 For each evidence artifact: file name, SHA-256, capture UTC timestamp, operator UPN, source system, storage location, retention period.
-Store the index in WORM-capable storage with the artifacts.
+Store the index with the artifacts in the preservation path documented under Control 1.7.
 Do not modify file contents after capture.

 Incident Report Template (Control 1.1 — stub)